-Through this strategy, this module empowers you to build self-evaluation into assessment process and creates space for you to reflect on own performance whilst reviewing feedback.
+Through this strategy, the module empowers you to build self-evaluation into assessment process and creates space for you to reflect on own performance whilst reviewing feedback.

 The 250-word Commentary or Essay Plan exercise is designed to develop your analytical and planning skills.
 The formative nature of this assignment, for which the tutor will supply written feedback, enables key skills to be developed in a supportive context, which can be applied to the summative assessment in this and other modules.

-The summative Essay or Creative Portfolio and Commentary is designed to enable you to demonstrate your subject knowledge and the different forms of critical theory used in English literature.
-You will also demonstrate your cognitive/analytical skills in critical thinking and in using theory in the close reading of literary texts.
+The summative Essay OR Creative Portfolio and Commentary is designed to enable you to demonstrate your subject knowledge and the different forms of critical theory used in English literature.
+You will also have the opportunity to demonstrate your cognitive/analytical skills in critical thinking and in using theory in the close reading of literary texts.
 The summative exercise will also enable you to demonstrate your practical/professional skills in expressing creative ideas and critical analysis in written communication and to demonstrate your transferable skills in working independently.

 - expand your knowledge of a range of literary forms and genres

-- encourage you to develop further your own writerly styles and abilities in the light of or by engaging with medieval womens writing, either critically or creatively
+- encourage you to develop your own writing styles and abilities in the light of or by engaging with medieval women's writing

 |001||By the end of the module students will be able to: describe and analyse the global, cultural, historical, social and religious contexts of medieval women¿s writing, and connect these changes to relevant textual features||K|

 |002||Demonstrate critical thinking and engagement with scholarship on medieval women's writing||C|

 |003||Analyse key issues challenged by medieval women's writing||KCT|